RobinLinus/coins-legacy/bitcoin-lite-network.md

 ```
 per address.

-**Side note** Addresses are distributed evenly and the set is sorted.
+**Side note:** Addresses are distributed evenly and the set is sorted.
 So we can mostly guess a path's index to reduce the number of necessary SPV proofs per query.

 ### UTXO Commitments